jones6951/detecker/README.md

 Once the container is built, you can then run the Docker container

 You can specify the following arguments:
-- --source or -s : Git URL from where to obtain the Source Code or the URL where the file to scan is located
+- --source or -s : Git URL from where to obtain the Source Code or the URL where the file to scan is located.
+Alternatively, you can specify --source=LOCAL to enable local file-system scanning, in which case you must also mount a volume with the parameter -v /path/to/your/code:/source
 - --key or -k : Black Duck API Key.
 The key needs to have both Read and Write permissions in Black Duck
 - --project or -p [optional]: Black Duck Project Name.
 If not specified, the script will obtain the project name from the Source Code
 - --version or -v [optional] : Black Duck Version.
 If not specified, the script will obtain the project version from the Source Code